magic-modules/sound-cloud/README.md

 first release

 ##### 0.0.2
-require node 13.5.0
+* require node 13.5.0
+* also accept props in the form of a string

 ##### 0.0.3 - unreleased
-update @magic-libraries/uri
+...

 [magic-module-url]: https://github.com/magic-modules/
 [doc-url]: https://magic-modules.github.io/sound-cloud/